 Courses that have conditionally released activities manifest the information in one of two ways: either students will see a greyed-out message that describes what conditions will make the activity available; or the students won't see the activity at all until the activity is released.

-Joule grader is an alternate grading option that allows teachers to view, grade, and download a student submitted assignment in a simplified two-pane grading experience.
+Joule Grader is an alternate grading option that allows teachers to view, grade, and download a student submitted assignment in a simplified, adjustable two-pane grading experience.
 A student can only view his/hers own submission along with the grade of a particular activity.
-Joule grader allows both teachers and students to start a discussion about a particular grade or submission.
+Joule Grader allows both teachers and students to start a discussion about a particular grade or submission.
 Joule Grader also gives the teacher and student the opportunity to view/grade (teacher only) advanced grading methods (e.g., a Rubric) for an activity in a grader pane.

 You can view work graded by teachers using Joule grader.

 Log in to your site and navigate to the Settings block and select Joule grader.

 In the Joule Grader you can view and navigate through assignments that have been graded.
 You can also see comments from the teacher and make comments in return.
 To maximize the use of the two pane view, click and drag on the sliding bar that separates the panes.
 This is not a sticky setting.

 You may view the Grader with no distractions by clicking Full screen mode, which removes blocks and menus for distraction free viewing.
 The Grader opens in Full screen mode the first time, but you may return to the course by clicking Return to course or stay in the Joule Grader but exit full screen mode by clicking Exit full screen mode.
 The settings will stay with you, meaning that the next time you open the Joule Grader, it will open how you used it last.

 You can navigate through graded assignments using the left/right arrows or drop-down menu at the top right.

 You can find the grade for the activity in the Grading area, located below the navigation controls.
 Overall feedback comments from the teacher are located in the Grading area and within the activity page.